uviclibraries/genai-pathway/index.md

    - **[Advanced](#advanced-workshops)**

 The workshop materials are designed to be used in a classroom setting or by individuals on their own.
 If you'd like to take one of these instructor-led workshops or work through them on your own, please check out at our list of <a href="https://lib.uvic.ca/curric">upcoming workshops & lesson plans</a>{:target="_blank"}.

-If you are a faculty member and would like to have a library instructor lead one of these workshops a class or a research group, please email us at
- <a href="mailto:dscommons@uvic.ca?Subject=GenAI Workshop Request">dscommons@uvic.ca</a> so that we can discuss your specific needs and learning objectives for your group.

 ## Introductory Workshops
 1. **[GenAI: Introduction & Prompt Design](https://lib.uvic.ca/gen-ai){:target="_blank"}** (_Introduction_)